mavericks065/jekyll-now/_posts/2019-1-14-How-to-innovate-in-companies-afraid-of-failing.md

 ## Highlight the journey, the learnings and the outcome instead of focusing on the output

-On top of that if you want to empower the people in your team, it is better to emphasise the journey instead of focusing on the result.
+On top of that you need to **empower** the people in your team.
+To do it, it is better to emphasise the journey instead of focusing on the result.
 If you learn and produce an outcome with real value but have failed on the way it is more positive than producing a result without real added value.
 Moreover, it is important to look at things on the bright side to keep the motivation and insist on what has been learnt as a team and for each person of the team.

 Playing down failures is helpful to make the people working together confident and reach a state where what they will produce is the best they can.